 These are queries where the searcher is looking to make a purchase, find a place to make a purchase, or complete a task.
 These can range from queries looking to purchase online, look up the address of a store, to signing up for a service.

 This process can be done manually, where you go through each keyword and tag them appropriately.
 Or, you can automate the whole process by using an Excel macro.
 If you don’t know any Visual Basics, or don’t particularly want to learn, then you can buy Nick Eubanks ready-made search intent macro-enabled Excel template.
 Instructions on how to use it here.

 With a few tweaks to the tagging criteria, you can auto populate your keyword research spreadsheet with the searchers inferred intent.
 Now we can start understanding the semantics behind our list of keywords, which will aid our analysis in choosing our target keywords and mapping these to different content targets in the purchase cycle.

-Or, you can use a tool called Sentinel, also built by Nick Eubanks and his team.
-One of the best things about this tool is that it's free!
-The tool allows you to automatically tag for intent based on your specific keyword vertical and the modifiers therein, and then automatically prioritise which keywords you should be going after based on rank potential.
+Sentinel is a keyword intelligence tool me and my team created to help automatically take all the data you just gathered, automatically tag for intent based on your specific keyword vertical and the modifiers therein, and then automatically prioritize which keywords you should be going after based on rank potential.

 Due to the nature of eCommerce websites, we are particularly interested in keywords which have commercial intent, or are transactional.